uoracs/module-counter/README.md

 Grab the latest release from Github, unarchive it, and drop it somewhere useful like `/usr/local/sbin/module-logger`.

-Due to it writing to `/var/log/`, it must be owned by root and have the setuid bit set to allow any user to run it:
+Due to it writing to shared locations, it must be owned by root and have the setuid bit set to allow any user to run it:

 ```bash